kinktrails/kinktrails/cards/power/card-steal.md

-# 🪄 Card Steal
+### 🪄 Card Steal
+**Swipe the surprise — your move, their card!**

-Play this card to draw a random card from your partner.
+Play this card to draw a random card from your partner’s hand.

-- Passes after use.
+After playing, **pass it to your partner** so the game keeps twisting.

+> *“What’s mine is yours… or maybe just borrowed for a while.”*